nottaro/littleroot/content/11Chemistry/Nanomaterials.md

 ## Imaging Nanoparticles:

+- Electron is aimed and fired at a surface, and rebounds back to a sensor
+- Time is calculated, and thus distance, as we know the velocity

 ### TEM - Transmission Electron Microscopy
 -   Uses an electron beam to image a nanoparticle sample using transmitted electrons
 -   TEM can reveal details at the atomic scale by magnifying nanometre structures up to 50 million times